2019 funded influenza vaccines

 What are the funded influenza vaccine strains for 2019?

-The influenza strains included in both the quadrivalent and trivalent vaccines in 2018 offer protection against:
+The influenza strains included in the 2019 influeza vaccines offer protection against:

-No minimum interval is required between an influenza vaccination in 2017 and one in 2018.
-The 2018 influenza vaccination can be given as soon as the vaccine is available.
+No minimum interval is required between an influenza vaccination in 2018 and one in 2019.
+The 2019 influenza vaccination can be given from 1 April, as soon as the vaccine is available.